MTCH ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 18, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Match Group, Inc. (NASDAQ: MTCH) alleging that the Company violated federal securities laws.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Match Group, Inc. ( MTCH) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of a class of all persons and entities who purchased or otherwise acquired Match common stock between November 3, 2021, through January 31, 2023.